JeyesHan/P2LR/README.md

 We utilize 4 TITAN XP GPUs for training.

 **An explanation about the number of GPUs and the size of mini-batches:**
 + We adopted 4 GPUs with a batch size of 64, since we found 16 images out of 4 identities in a mini-batch benefits the learning of BN layers, achieving optimal performance.
-This setting may affect IBN-ResNet-50 in a larger extent.
 + It is fine to try other hyper-parameters, i.e. GPUs and batch sizes.
 I recommend to remain a mini-batch of 16 images for the BN layers, e.g. use a batch size of 32 for 2 GPUs training, etc.

 #### Stage I: Pre-training on the source domain